azadisaryev/iSamsUtilities/index.md

 ![iSamsMBP](static/isamsmbp-webpage-banner-1.png)

-**GradesPaster for iSAMS Mark Book** is a Google Chrome extension that enables pasting grades into a mark book in iSAMS from Google Steets, Excel or similar source.
+**GradesPaster for iSams Mark Book** is a Google Chrome extension that enables pasting grades into a mark book in iSams from Google Steets, Excel or similar source.
+It also now works in the new iSams user interface, and makes URLs in the Note field in Learning Support (LS and G&T) Reports clickable when you preview these reports.

-I created GradesPaster extension after I had to start using Mark Books in iSAMS and discovered there was no built-in copy-paste functionality.
+I created GradesPaster extension after I had to start using Mark Books in iSams and discovered there was no built-in copy-paste functionality.
 The idea of having to click thousands of times to enter all the grades for reports did not sit well with me, so I made this extension.
+As I work with iSams more and more, I expect to be adding other features to GradesPaster that improve user interface and functionality of iSams to my my life as a teacher and iSams admin easier.
 Hope it makes your life as a teacher a little easier, too!

-The extension loads automatically (can be turned off on the Options page - see below) on iSAMS Mark Book pages when in 'editing' mode.
+The extension loads automatically (can be turned off on the Options page - see below) on iSams Mark Book pages when in 'editing' mode.
 Currently it only lets you paste one column of grades at a time.
-On the very first paste, Google Chrome will prompt you to 'allow isams.cloud website to access your clipboard' - make sure to click "Allow", or you won't be able to paste grades!
+On the very first paste, Google Chrome will prompt you to _'allow isams.cloud website to access your clipboard'_ - make sure to click "Allow", or you won't be able to paste any grades!

 {% include youtubePlayer.html id=page.youtubeId %}

 ### Features

-- Loads on iSAMS' Mark Book pages (Mark Book must be in 'edit' mode) - does not interfere with any other websites
+- **NEW**: On LS and G&T Report print preview pages, converts URLs in Notes field into clickable links - now LS admins can put a link to a shared Google Doc into student Notes, instead of having to upload a document, and re-upload every time it is updated!
+- **NEW**: now also works in new iSams user interface!
+- On iSams Mark Book page with Mark Book is 'edit' mode, lets you copy/paste grades from external source (Google Sheet, MS Excel, or similar)
-- Enabled automatically (can be disabled in Options - see _Options_ below)
+- Loads automatically (can be disabled in Options - see below)
 - Simple, guided user interface
 - Grades can be pasted one column at a time (for now)
 - Data validation built-in: